straup/flamework-api/README.md

 script which will install most of the relevant bits automatically and make a note of the stuff you'll see need to do yourself.

+## Important

+This package is no longer maintained.
+All of this work has been merged in to [sfomuseum/flamework](https://github.com/sfomuseum/flamework).

 See also
 --